dockstore/bcc2020-training/docker-training/Instructions.md

 # Docker Training
 This tutorial will provide you with an introduction to Docker.
 It is split into two parts.
 First, there is an introduction to the Docker command line.
 Next, we will have you create and run your very own Dockerfile.

 Note: This training was originally completed on the Instruqt platform.
 This platform had all of the prerequisites installed.
+For those not on Instruqt, ensure that you install Docker.

 ## Exercise 1
 The Docker CLI is a command-line tool with a whole library of commands for interacting with Docker.
 This exercise will get you familiar with some of the most common commands and have you running some simple Docker containers.